-It is estimated that there are approximately 150,000 licensed physicians in California. with half actively delivering patient care in California.
-Physician organizations comprise a wide variety of practice sizes, structures, and specialties, from independent solo practices to multi-specialty practices affiliated with large health systems.
-Indeed, California has 2,734 primary care clinics, including approximately 800 Federally Qualified Health Centers but not accounting for the state's many private primary care, specialty care, and multi-specialty practices.
-47,48 Physician organizations exchange and use data for a multitude of care coordination and delivery functions.
-Like acute care hospitals, physician practices were eligible for HITECH incentive funding, and EHR adoption rates among California's physicians are high, with approximately 80% having adopted EHRs as of 2017 and 97% of California's family medicine physicians having adopted EHRs by 2020.49 The family physicians who had not adopted EHRs were more likely to be in a rural, independent, and/or solo practice.
-While limited statewide data on California physician data exchange is publicly available, a survey of California's HIOs found that a greater proportion of hospital-owned or health system-owned physician practices than independent physician practices contribute, view, or receive data and pay to participate.
-The percentages for all functions across both types of physician organizations are lower than the percentages reported by HIOs nationally.
+specialty care, and multi-specialty practices.^{59,60} Physician organizations exchange and use data for a multitude of care coordination and delivery functions.
+Like acute care hospitals, physician practices were eligible for HITECH incentive funding, and EHR adoption rates among California's physicians are high, with approximately 80% having adopted EHRs as of 2017 and 97% of California's family medicine physicians having adopted EHRs by 2020.61 The family physicians who had not adopted EHRs were more likely to be in a rural, independent, and/or solo practice.62 While limited statewide data on California physician data exchange is publicly available, a survey of California's HIOs found that a greater proportion of hospital-owned or health system-owned physician practices than independent physician practices contribute, view, or receive data and pay to participate.
+The percentages for all functions across both types of physician organizations are lower than the percentages reported by HIOs nationally.63 iii.

-iii.
 Community Clinics

 California's over 2,700 community clinics play a vital role in delivering and coordinating care for under-resourced populations.
 Like physician organizations, community clinics exchange and use data for a multitude of care coordination and delivery functions.
-However, limited recent data is publicly available on community clinics' HIT adoption or
+However, limited recent data is publicly available on community clinics' HIT adoption or data exchange capabilities.64 A 2014 California Primary Care Association (CPCA) survey found that of the 91 respondents, 81 (89%) had adopted some form of EHR.65 iv.
+Behavioral Health and Substance Use Disorder Providers